Here’s what you need to meditate:

 ‘Spot’ Meditation Instructions

-The following spot meditations, developed by Eric Harrison at Perth Meditation Centre, are short meditations that you can do throughout the day, wherever you are.
+The following spot meditations, inspired by Eric Harrison at Perth Meditation Centre, are short meditations that you can do throughout the day, wherever you are.
 For best results:

 - Aim to do a spot-meditation — even if it’s only for 10 or 15 seconds — every hour.